 Then I thought about myself.
 For obvious reasons, it seems a bit hypocritical for me to write off a would-be musician.
 And on top of that, it is not my nature to squash dreams.
 I am all about people finding their passion in life and making it happen.
-I am glad that people did not do that to me, or at least the people that mattered a lot to me.
+I am glad that people did not squash my dreams, or at least the people that mattered a lot to me.

 So I made a truce with myself: I am not going to squash any would-be musician’s dreams but I am going to keep my daughters away from would-be musicians.
 I am just joking.
 Sorta…

-Here is truth: if you had asked me twenty years ago if I would have been doing professional music in any capacity, I would have laughed.
+Here is the truth: if you had asked me twenty years ago if I would be doing professional music in any capacity, I would have laughed.
 It is really mind-blowing that it happened for a few reasons.
-I was barely even playing the piano at that time, was comfortably in another career, and I was also realistic about the fact that I am hardly a world-class musician or writer.
+I was barely even playing the piano at that time, I was comfortable in another career, and I was also realistic about the fact that I am hardly a world-class musician or writer.